ccapdev1920T2/s12g4/README.md

 In this page, an 'About Us' page would be presented and by clicking on the 'Proceed to Home Page' button you can either login (as an existing user) or register (as a new user) to be able to navigate through the features.

 About Us page is still navigable in the home page in the header bar.
-Once a user logs in, it will no longer be naviagble in the navigation bar.
+Once a user logs in, it will no longer be navigable in the navigation bar.

 ## Navigating Features: